forcedotcom/salesforcedx-vscode/docs/publishing.md

 ### Prerequisite

 * Lerna is properly installed (`npm install -g lerna@2.4.0`).
-* You have a clean workspace.
-You can use `git clean -xfd` to get to a pristine stage.
 * All tests have been run prior to publishing.
 We don't run the tests during the publishing cycle since it generates artifacts that we do not want to include in the packaged extensions.